bitaddict-ab/arassync/README.md

 #### Writing tests

-Add unit tests and/or integration tests using MS Unittest Framework.
+Add unit tests and/or integration tests using MS Unittest Framework or NUnit (preferred=.

-Unit Test classes should inherit ArasExtensions.ArasTestCaseBase and reimplement ClassInitialize/ClassCleanup.
+Unit Test classes should:

+ * inherit BitAddict.Aras.Test.ArasUnitTestBase and reimplement ClassInitialize/ClassCleanup.
+ * or, inherit BitAddict.Aras.Test.ArasNUnitTestBase and reimplement ClassInitialize/ClassCleanup tagged with [SetUp]/[TearDown].

 #### Code review